BofA Securities slashes price target on Companhia Siderurgica Nacional [SID] – find out why.

-Companhia Siderurgica Nacional [NYSE: SID] price surged by 8.82 percent to reach at $0.24.
+Companhia Siderurgica Nacional [NYSE: SID] gained 6.11% on the last trading session, reaching $3.30 price per share at the time.
 The company report on February 16, 2022 that Early Results and Settlement of Cash Tender Offer by CSN Resources S.A.

 Will You Miss Out On This Growth Stock Boom?